b3hr4d/Colorful-VSCode-DarkPlus/README.md

 Colorful DarkPlus is a Visual Studio Code theme extension based on the Dark+ default theme with brighter, more colorful accents.
 It now ships in two variants so you can choose the main UI color style while keeping the same tokenColors:

 - Colorful Dark+ (classic vibrant accents)
-- Default Dark Modern (Colorful) — modern UI palette while preserving the same code token colors
+- Colorful Dark+ Modern — modern UI palette while preserving the same code token colors

 Maximum compatibility with: